oroinc/documentation/bundles/platform/EmailBundle/index.rst

 OroEmailBundle
 ==============

-OroEmailBundle enables system and user mailboxes in the application and provides the ability to synchronize mailboxes with mail servers, send emails from the application and use email templates.
+OroEmailBundle introduces mailing functionality based on the |Symfony Mailer| component.
+It enables system and user mailboxes in the application and provides the ability to synchronize mailboxes with mail servers, send emails from the application and use email templates.

 Related Documentation
 ---------------------